spinen/laravel-quickbooks-client/README.md

 Here is an example of getting the company information from QuickBooks:

+### NOTE: Before doing these commands, go to your connect route (default: /quickbooks/connect) to get a QuickBooks token for your user

 ```php
 php artisan tinker
 Psy Shell v0.8.17 (PHP 7.1.14 — cli) by Justin Hileman